 The Drawbacks of 8×8 (Why You Might Seek an Alternative)

-8×8 is a cloud-based communication platform that provides unified communications, voice calls, video calls, messaging, and contact center solutions designed.
+8×8 is a cloud-based communication platform that provides unified communications, voice calls, video calls, messaging, and contact center solutions.

 While 8×8 provides a robust set of communication tools suitable for various business needs, potential users should consider these reported drawbacks before making a decision: